xuan11235813/autoDeployment/README.md

 Then, node2.config, node3.config, node4.config, node5.config will be found and transfered to corresponding nodes.

+* getN, get file with a pattern name from remote nodes and save at local

+**getN, node%.config**

 ## Execution

 Very simple, only one line command